cortesana/modulo-3-evaluacion-final-cortesana/README.md

+# Final Exam AdaLab

+> Choose your favourite Rick and Morty characters and learn more about them!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a **Responsive webpage**, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+**If you want to learn more about the project, check out the pdf file available in the repository.**

 ## Available Scripts